History of Bradley Beal in Timeline

 2013: Named to All-Rookie First Team

-In 2013, Bradley Beal was named to the NBA All-Rookie First Team for his performance during his first season with the Washington Wizards.
+In 2013, Bradley Beal was named to the NBA All-Rookie First Team, recognizing his achievements during his first year in the league.

-On April 29, 2014, Bradley Beal and the Washington Wizards defeated the Chicago Bulls in the first round of the Eastern Conference Playoffs, advancing to the second round for the first time since 2005.
+On April 29, 2014, Bradley Beal and the Wizards defeated the Bulls in the first round of the Eastern Conference Playoffs, moving the team on to the second round.

-On October 11, 2014, an MRI revealed that Bradley Beal had a non-displaced fracture of the scaphoid bone in his left wrist, requiring surgery.
+On October 11, 2014, Bradley Beal underwent an MRI that revealed a non-displaced fracture of the scaphoid bone in his left wrist, requiring surgery and ruling him out for six to eight weeks.

 November 4, 2015: Game-Winning Shot Against Spurs